xa17d/dijkstra/README.md

 # dijkstra
-Web-based visualization for the dijkstra-algorithmus.
+Web-based visualization for the dijkstra-algorithm.